I’ve *challenged myself to be kind this year.

 If I overly focus on finding a piece, I miss the overall picture.
 The box the puzzle came in reveals how beautiful it can be!

-I’m good with taking my time and enjoying the process of finding every missing piece.
-It will come together with time, in this quiet season.
+I’m good with taking my time and enjoying the process of finding every piece.
+It will come together, in this quiet season.

 I arrived at my appointment, was escorted to a screening room, and stood before that massive machine for the first time in a year.
-The last time I was there, I could only hug it, and sob.
-This time was different.
+The last time I was there, I could only hug it, and sob, but this time was different.
 The technician had to keep moving the machine upwards to accommodate my height.
 I was stronger now, so maybe I was standing a little bit taller.

 The technician used the machine to take pictures of both breasts in 3D.
 When she was done, I went to sit in a private lounge, just for women waiting for the test, or the results.